LucasPetka/secondYearProject/_docs/Manual_Tests.md

 Change membership	User selects Pro for x months and uses invalid paypal credentials to pay 				Payment declined - Membership unchanged       Pass
 Change membership	User selects Standard for x months and uses invalid paypal credentials to pay 				Payment declined - Membership unchanged       Pass

+Check changes		User tries to open changes view when nothing changed 							Gets redirected back to pageList    	      Pass Check changes		User open changes view when when changes was made 							Gets redirected to ChangesView    	      Pass Check changes		User pressButton to get to the first changes 							        Automatically scrolls to changed lines 	      Pass Check changes		User pressButton to get to the back 							        	Gets redirected back to pageList 	      Pass